Academics at Hanover:

 A MULTIPLE ENTRY MAJOR

 Our first class assumes no previous programming experience.
 We’ll help you develop the skills you need to succeed in computer science.
-Students with excellent preparation in AP or college-level classes will head straight into advanced classes.
-If you have a non-traditional background, we’ll evaluate and place you based on your problem solving and programming skills.
+Students with excellent preparation in AP or college-level classes can head straight into more-advanced classes.

 A LIBERAL ARTS MAJOR

 Computer science is a discipline that contributes to the success of many other disciplines.
-Our CS major recognizes this fact and offers classes that combine computer science with other fields of study.
-We’ll encourage you to combine your interests in computer science with other fields, such as business, science, art, and mathematics, through minors, majors, and independent studies.
+Our CS major recognizes this fact and we’ll encourage you to combine your interests in computer science with other fields, such as business, science, art, and mathematics, through minors, majors, and independent studies.

 WHAT DO COMPUTER SCIENCE MAJORS STUDY?